Back to Sectors

 MIXEDEvidence: E2

 Integration track record is poor: 2 of 3 completed major acquisitions showing stress (AVAV/BlueHalo margin compression, RDW/Edge Autonomy $34.7M goodwill impairment within 6 months).
-Sector lacks organizational maturity for complex integrations.
+Not re-run with budget data; assessment unchanged from March 28.

 Company Breakdown